-I am a professor of development studies at the University of Agder and deputy director at the Centre for Integrated Emergency Management (CIEM).
-My research interests are climate change and security, natural hazards, migration and technology.
+I am full professor at the University of Agder and member of the Centre for Integrated Emergency Management (CIEM).
+My research interests are crisis management, climate change and security, natural hazards, migration and technology.

 ME-413 Research methods in development and planning studies